githubfellow87123/chsystem/README.md

 With prod db as bind
 mount: `docker run -p 8080:8080 -v /Users/b/dbs/chsystem_prod:/dbs chsystem:1.0 --spring.profiles.active=docker`

+## Start Frontend and Backend with docker-compose

+Both docker images have to be build upfront.
+Then start both with `docker-compose up`.
+If you want to build the containers upfront call `docker-compose up --build`.

 # DB Connection Setup IntellIJ

 * Connection Type: Embedded